utxostack/rgbpp-sdk/README.md

 ### Notes

-- [`Bitcoin/RGB++ Assets Service`](https://github.com/ckb-cell/btc-assets-api) is an open-source project designed to streamline the transaction workflow for RGB++ Assets.
+- [`Bitcoin/RGB++ Assets Service`](https://github.com/ckb-cell/btc-assets-api) is an open-source project designed to streamline the transaction workflow for Bitcoin and RGB++ Assets.
 Developers have the option to enhance it by implementing its features by themselves without limitations.
-- For those who prefer to deploy their own `Bitcoin/RGB++ Assets Service`, the documentation for deployment can be found at: [Deployment - ckb-cell/btc-assets-api](https://github.com/ckb-cell/btc-assets-api#deployment).
+- For those who prefer to deploy their own `Bitcoin/RGB++ Assets Service`, please follow the instructions at the [Deployment](https://github.com/ckb-cell/btc-assets-api#deployment) section in the btc-assets-api repository.

 ## FAQ